SaraFei/Tolstoy/README.md

 ## Testing

+### Front-End (React)
+- **Test Cases:**
+  - Valid URL input: Ensure the form accepts and processes valid URLs.
+  - Handle empty fields: Verify that the form does not send requests with empty fields.
+  - Default values: Ensure default values are used if some metadata fields are missing.
+  - Error handling: Check that appropriate error messages are shown for invalid URLs or failed metadata retrieval.
+  - Request prevention: Confirm that the form prevents sending invalid requests to the server.

+### Back-End (Node.js)
+- **Test Cases:**
+  - Valid URL handling: Verify that the server correctly processes and retrieves metadata for valid URLs.
+  - Empty fields: Ensure that the server rejects requests with empty fields and returns an appropriate error.
+  - Default values: Check that default values are provided for any missing metadata fields.
+  - Error responses: Test that the server returns appropriate error responses for invalid URLs and network issues.
+  - Rate limiting: Confirm that the server enforces the rate limit of 5 requests per second.

 To run the tests, navigate to the client and server directories and use the following commands:

 - **Client Tests:**